sreekanth-sreekumar/ml-final-project/README.md

+Detecting Misinformation in Web using Multi Modal machine learning models

 Code for final ML project CS2750.
 Please follow the below instructions to run the code.

 1. All metadata can be download from https://drive.google.com/drive/folders/1DuH0YaEox08ZwzZDpRMOaFpMCeRyxiEF